The Effect of Non-Smooth Payoffs on the Penalty Approximation of American Options: Solution of a Variational Formulation

 \begin{cor} If there is a finite number of disjoint open intervals $I_i:=(x_i\,,x_{i+1})$, $0\leq i\leq N$, such that $\bigcup^N_{i=0}[x_i\,,x_{i+1}]=[-l,l]$, $\psi\big|_{I_i}\in H^2(I_i)$ for $0\leq i\leq N$, and, additionally,

 for $1\leq i\leq N$, then the result of Theorem \ref{PenErrorAmericanPut} also holds.
-In particular, this includes piecewise smooth functions that are convex, a straddle and an American call. \end{cor} \begin{proof} Integrating by parts, we can write \eqref{PenErrorAmericanPut_Eq0.95} as
+In particular, this includes piecewise smooth functions which are convex, e.g., a straddle and an American call. \end{cor} \begin{proof} Integrating by parts, we can write \eqref{PenErrorAmericanPut_Eq0.95} as

 in which the first term on the right hand side equals

 and we can replace \eqref{PenErrorAmericanPut_Eq2.5} by

 Having done this, we then proceed as in the proof of Theorem \ref{PenErrorAmericanPut}. \end{proof}